JustAMemer283/inventory-management/DEPLOYMENT.md

-# Deployment Guide for Inventory Management System
+# Deployment Guide for Smoky Seven

-This guide provides step-by-step instructions for deploying the Inventory Management System to Vercel.
+This guide provides step-by-step instructions for deploying the Smoky Seven to Vercel.

 ## Prerequisites